Parametric Auto Insurance Explained: How It Works & Is It Right for You?

 Good Fit

-• EV owners vulnerable to battery damage from extreme heat or flooding
+• EV owners vulnerable to battery damage or charging disruptions

 • Drivers in hail-prone or hurricane-prone regions